caregiver-connect/caregiver-connect-website/README.md

   <li>Backend NodeJS server: ./provider-nodejs</li>
   <li>Docker Configuration: ./docker-compose.yml, ./docker-compose-postgres.yml (for postgres database container), ./Dockerfile (For frontend containter), ./provider-nodejs/Dockerfile (for backend nodejs container)</li>
 </ul>

+<h4 align="center">Email Handler</h4>
+Several handlers and controllers have been made to make interacting with email simple.
+To send emails, import /provider-nodejs/app/sendgrid/email-handler.js in the intended module, define a message as described in the file, and use the handler to submit the message to a selected email.

 <h4 align="center">Styling</h4>
 <p>Utilize Ionic for UI components to keep styling consistent.
 The primary and secondary colors swap when changing to dark mode.
 The crimson color does not change.</p>